benroberts999/ampsci/doc/01-hartreeFock_input.md

 }
 ```
 * Adds QED radiative potential to Hamiltonian.
+* RadPot must be set to true to include QED
 * Each factor is a scale; 0 means don't include.
 1 means include full potential.
 Any positive number is valid.
 * rcut: Only calculates potential for r < rcut [for speed; rcut in au]
 * scale_rN: finite nucleus effects: rN = rN * scale_rN (for testing only)